NFL's D.J. Reader easing Greensboro housing crisis 'one family at a time'

 “We’re looking for partners everywhere," said Reader, who was nominated for the Walter Payton NFL Man of the Year award in 2019.

-Potential tenants and buyers for the affording housing would come from government lists, where people have been issued housing vouchers.
+Potential tenants and buyers would come from government lists, where people have been issued housing vouchers.

 “The housing prices just continue skyrocket,” Reader said.
 “We’re trying to help one family at a time.”